cksdml1014/chanisong/_pages/publications.md

 ## Publications & Manuscripts

-### Synthesizing Mechanisms that requires special requirements Using SBM
+### Synthesizing Mechanisms for Practical Applications Using SBM

 1. **C. Song†**, J. Kim, and Y.Y.
-Kim∗, *“Automatic Synthesis of 1-DOF Linkage Mechanism Using SBM (applied in a special environment: Details to be disclosed upon acceptance)”*, expected submission in 2024 to *Journal of Mechanical Design*.
+Kim∗, *“Automatic Synthesis of 1-DOF Linkage Mechanism Using SBM (Designed for Real-World Constraints: Details to be disclosed upon acceptance)”*, expected submission in 2024 to *Journal of Mechanical Design*.

-   - **Summary**: This paper introduces a novel synthesis method for linkage mechanisms using the SBM framework.
-The focus is on automating the design process and enhancing the performance of linkage systems in complex environments.
-Details of the target problems and the research impact will be disclosed after journal acceptance.
+   - **Summary**: This paper presents a new method for synthesizing linkage mechanisms using the SBM framework, focusing on **solving practical design challenges** in constrained environments.
+Unlike previous studies that primarily advanced the mechanical models, this research applies SBM to develop mechanisms that address **real-world constraints**.
+Detailed information about the target problems and research impact will be shared after journal acceptance.
 Since the problem definition is critical to the originality of this research, disclosing it prematurely could jeopardize its uniqueness.
-However, **the problem definition, methods, results, and potential impact can be shared in private Zoom meetings**.
+However, **the problem definition, methods, results, and potential impact can be discussed in private Zoom meetings**.

-   - **Expected Impact**: This research significantly contributes to the automatic design of linkage mechanisms for specialized environments, particularly in robotics.
+   - **Expected Impact**: This research enhances the automatic design of mechanisms for **practical applications** in specialized environments, particularly in fields like robotics where design constraints are crucial.

 ---